Call (800) 822-5170 to Learn Whether the Collaborative Approach to Divorce Is Right for You.

 Talk to a Collaborative Divorce Lawyer in Florida Today

 Our team at The Virga Law Firm, P.A. is on your side.
 We are also familiar with the myriad of ways you can get divorced, and we can offer you wise counsel and strong legal representation, regardless of the approach you choose.
-After you schedule your complimentary consultation with us, we will take stock of the circumstances surrounding your divorce and help you address your conflicts with simplicity and ease.
+After you schedule your consultation with us, we will take stock of the circumstances surrounding your divorce and help you address your conflicts with simplicity and ease.

 Get your first meeting with us on the calendar.
 Call (800) 822-5170 to connect with a member of our team right away.